distributed-system-analysis/pbench/docs/Agent/user-guide/man_page.md

 files on the 0.69 Pbench Server.

 `--show-server`
-This will not move any results, but resolve and then display the pbench server destination for results.
+This will not move any results but will resolve and then display the pbench server destination for results.

 `--xz-single-threaded`